Eating your own dog food

 We'd call something like this a "active" security policy and lots of policy frameworks strive for this sort of thing.
 But in practice the feeback loop rarely closes and so the model rarely changes much.
 This happens either becuse we are not honest with ourselves or hide the relevant evidence, often unwittingly.

 When we are invested in something, understand it, and advocate for it, that changes our motivation structure.
-We are not "alienated" from what we love.
+We are not "alienated" from our interests.
 Daniel Pink wrote an interesting book called "Drive" that explores this fundamental difference between intrinsic and extrinsic motives.
 It is highly relevant in computer security:

-In the "Industrialised West" we struggle to get the balance right between inter-dependency and autonomy.
+In the "Industrialised West" we struggle to get the balance right between inter-dependency and autonomy, and authority.
 From the premise that industrialised society is very complex we wrongly conclude that self-determination is therefore impossible.
 We become enmeshed in co-dependent commercial relations.
 In this regard digital technology is a disaster area.
 We know far too little about our devices and rely too much on strangers and opaque systems.

 It is also clear that we do not live in a one-size-fits-all world.
-"Identity politics" is a proxy struggle against crushing of individualism by mechanical normativity accruing from the technological society.
-Platforms, particularly Bigtech platforms, attempt to impose "solutions" which are wholly inappropriate for some if not the majority of real-world use cases.
+"Identity politics" is a proxy struggle against crushing of individualism by mechanical normativity in a technological society.
+Platforms, particularly BigTech platforms, attempt to impose "solutions" which are wholly inappropriate for some if not actually the majority of real-world use cases.
 Their dominance is due to their financial and political power, not the capability of their products or services.
+The real technological power of BigTech is to define the lens through which we see the world, set our expectations for privacy and quality very low, and put limits on what we can do.
+Specifically they are most keen to limit anything that might compete with their dominance, and so BigTech is serious brake on progress and innovation.

 Let's try to understand why much of what we can buy-in is poor quality fat, ground bones, hooves and eyelids swept from the abattoir floor and mixed with high-fructose corn to sweeten it.